Co-Founder | Producer | Director | Editor

 The EMMY® Award-winning documentary The Committee, which Aaron produced and edited for the University of Central Florida, is being broadcast nationwide between 2016 and 2018 on 100+ PBS stations via the American Public Television Exchange (APT).

-Aaron is Associate Producer for the new docu-drama short Paradiso, about the dualistic nature of paradise.
+Aaron is Associate Producer for the new docu-drama short Paradiso and Associate Producer/Editor for the upcoming TV series Waking Up White.
 His next two documentaries, the short A Fresh Perspective and the feature One Pint at a Time, focus on the people and initiatives diversifying the craft beer industry in the United States.
 ‘Fresh’ is slated for release in 2019 and ‘One Pint’ in 2020.

 Co-Founder | Producer